5 Disturbing & Bizarre Facts About Dee Dee Blanchard

 Initially, concerned observers were jubilant, but it was then reported that both Gypsy Rose and Godejohn were being extradited to Missouri to be held on $1 million bail.
 As Green County Sheriff Jim Arnott put it, “Things are not always what they appear.”

 During the course of the ensuing legal proceedings, Dee Dee’s abuse came to the surface.
-Homicide, of course, is not an allowable form of recourse, so Gypsy Rose Blanchard ended up pleading guilty to second-degree murder in the death.
-She got 10 years.
-Nicholas Godejohn, went down for first-degree murder.
-He got life.
-[Psychology Today]
+Homicide, of course, is not an allowable form of recourse, so Gypsy Rose Blanchard ended up pleading guilty to second-degree murder in the death, receiving a sentence of 10 years.
+Nicholas Godejohn went down for first-degree murder and was sentenced to life in prison.

 Immediately following her murder, Dee Dee Blanchard was lauded as a colorful, endlessly giving woman who dedicated everything she had in service of her debilitated daughter.
 Then, as the Munchausen syndrome by proxy details emerged, more disturbing Dee Dee facts also made their way into the conversation.